bentoml/BentoML/docs/source/concepts.rst

-When the API function received a list of input, it is now possible to reject a subset of the input data and return an error code to the client, if the input data is invalid or malformated.
+When the API function received a list of input, it is now possible to reject a subset of the input data and return an error code to the client, if the input data is invalid or malformatted.
 Users can do this via the InferenceTask#discard API, here's an example:

 .. code-block:: python